ilikescience/mhs11/src/assets/writing/design-apis.md

 For instance, at Bitly (where I work), designers provide information about design decisions in the form of Sketch files in a tool called Abstract.
 We’re working with engineers to make sure the format works for everyone as an efficient and accurate way to share specifications.

 These standards and informal working agreements look a lot like the beginnings of an API.
-But  our documentation doesn’t look much like a typical API’s documentation (for an example of a well-documented API, see [Stripe’s API reference](https://stripe.com/docs/api)).
+But our documentation  isn't like a typical API’s documentation (for an example of a well-documented API, see [Stripe’s API reference](https://stripe.com/docs/api)).
 The design team hasn’t listed any endpoints.
 There are no sample requests to learn from, or expected return values to test against.
 Our pseudo-API doesn’t have an uptime guarantee, a service-level agreement, or rate limits.
-It also don’t fail very gracefully.
+It also doesn't fail very gracefully.
 When something goes wrong, no errors are thrown, and nobody’s pager goes off.

 A small team can work through this uncertainty without losing much productivity.
 But as a team grows, it needs a clearer contract between designers and developers.